The Virginia Community Center

 Virginia Community Center (VACC)

-From May until November of 2022, the numbers of individuals, evacuees, and families served by the Virginia Community Center included:
+The numbers of individuals, evacuees, and families served by the Virginia Community Center included:

 STORIES: WAW’S IMPACT IN VIRGINIA